+2.2.
 Smoking behavior of health workers in Java and Bali

-The researchers divided respondents who smoke into two groups: respondents who do not smoke every day (sometimes) and respondents who smoke every day, as depicted in table 2.
+Table 2 describes the two groups of smokers: researchers divided respondents who smoke into two groups: respondents who do not smoke every day (sometimes) and respondents who smoke every day.
 Among them, 34 respondents (7.0%) who did not smoke daily reported spending more than 25 cigarettes weekly.
-The highest number of smokers consumes 1-12 cigarettes weekly (381 respondents or 78.7%).
+The highest number of smokers consume 1-12 cigarettes weekly (381 respondents or 78.7%).
 In addition, the average number of cigarettes consumed daily is 1-12 cigarettes a day (80.5%), but some employees smoke more than 25 daily (1.9%).
-Most smokers smoked outdoors (1548 respondents or 96.1%).
+Most smokers smoked outdoors (1,548 respondents or 96.1%).
 However, some smokers smoke indoors (62 respondents or 3.9%).

+2.3.
 Association between smoking behavior and hypertension category